 Google shows several different types of featured snippets in search results.
 One type uses answer boxes providing answers to express or implied questions in queries.
 Those answer boxes sometimes show only facts as answers, and sometimes they offer extended textual answer passages in response to a query.
-I’ve written several posts recently about answer passages that Google shows, and this is another that is about how Google identifies pages with the question from the query and an answer passages that respond to questions.
+I’ve written several posts recently about answer passages that Google shows.
+This is another about how Google identifies pages with the question from the query and answer passages that respond to questions.

 Does Google Use Schema to Write Answer Passages for Featured Snippets? is about the patent Candidate Answer Passages.
 This is a look at what answer passages are, how they are scored, and whether they are taken from structured or unstructured data.

 Featured Snippet Answer Scores Ranking Signals is about the patent Scoring candidate answer passages.
-This post is a recent update to a patent about how answer passages are scored, and the updated claims in the patent emphasize that both query dependent and query independent signals are used to score answer passages.
+This post is a recent update to a patent about how answer passages are scored.
+The updated claims in the patent emphasize that both query dependent and query independent signals are used to score answer passages.
 This updated version of this patent was granted on September 22, 2020.

 Adjusting Featured Snippet Answers by Context is about the patent Context scoring adjustments for answer passages.
 This patent tells us about how answer scores for answer passages might be adjusted based on the context of where they are located on a page – it goes beyond what is contained in the text of an answer to what the page title and headings on the page tell us about the context of an answer.

-There is another patent specifically about answer passages which I thought was worth working through, and seeing what it had to add to these other patents about answer passages.
+There is another patent specifically about answer passages which I thought was worth working through and seeing what it had to add to these other patents about answer passages.
 It was granted in July of 2018.
-It tells us how it might find questions from the query on pages and textual answers to those questions in answer passages.
+It tells us how it might find questions from the query on pages and textual answers to answer passages.